Using Reports

 icon next to the desired report listed under a report file.

-For details, see “Setting the Report File Scope”. -
+For details, see “Setting the Report Scope”. -

 To delete a report from a report file, click the Delete report